 Bridging the Transatlantic Divide on China

-On Thursday, May 9, Zack Cooper is scheduled to testify before the U.S. House of Representatives Foreign Affairs Subcommittee on Europe, Asia, Energy, and the Environment at the hearing “China’s Expanding Influence in Europe and Eurasia.”
-Cooper is a 2019 Fellow in the National Asia Research Program organized by NBR and the Institute for National Security Studies at the National Defense University.
+On May 9, 2019, Zack Cooper testified before the U.S. House of Representatives Foreign Affairs Subcommittee on Europe, Asia, Energy, and the Environment at the hearing “China’s Expanding Influence in Europe and Eurasia.”
+Cooper is a 2019 Fellow in the National Asia Research Program organized by NBR and the Institute for National Strategic Studies at the National Defense University.
 He is also a Resident Fellow, Asian Studies, at the American Enterprise Institute.
-The hearing is scheduled to begin at 10:00 a.m.
-ET.
 Read Cooper’s prepared statement “Bridging the Transatlantic Divide on China” below or view the webcast on the House Foreign Affairs Committee website: Hearing on China’s Expanding Influence in Europe and Eurasia.

 Statement before the House Foreign Affairs Committee